 Additionally in the first phase of the Housing Now Initiative, four sites will be owned and operated by the non-profit and/or co-operative housing sectors.

 The Housing Now Initiative follows an accelerated model to ensure an expedited route to construction and occupancy with the expectation that a site will take two to four years to deliver from Business Case Development to Market Offering to Delivery.
-Construction on some of the sites is expected to begin in 2022.
+Construction on some sites began in 2023.

 Stage 1: Business Case | Stage 2: Market Offering | Stage 3: Housing Delivery | |